papadanku/RealityDocs/docs/source/technical/modding/consolecommands.rst

 -  ``objectTemplate.localPredictOnClient`` bool -> bool

-   -  Used with Grenades and if there’s any effect projectiles.
+   -  Used with Grenades and if there's any effect projectiles.
-   -  Seems like it tells the server to predict what’s going to happen.
+   -  Seems like it tells the server to predict what's going to happen.

       -  Maybe used with the Networkable Setting